Marketing, Manufacturing, Packaging & Labeling, Advertising

 11. What is the inspection regime for manufacturing facilities?

 Manufacturing facilities can be inspected within licensing supervision measures on both scheduled and unscheduled basis.
 Russian state authority responsible for such inspections is:

 - for medical drugs: Russian Ministry of Industry and Trade and its subordinated authorities;

 - for veterinary drugs: Federal Service for Veterinary and Phytosanitary Surveillance and its subordinated authorities;

 - for medical devices: Minzdrav.

-All inspections are aimed at ensuring the manufacturer’s compliance with the requirements of laws and Russian GMPs as for the manufacturing process management and quality control.
+All inspections are aimed at ensuring the manufacturer’s compliance with the requirements of laws for the manufacturing process management and quality control.
 Negative results of such inspections can entail revocation of the marketing authorization.

 In addition, each manufacturer is responsible for conducting self-inspections as well.